simojo/www/posts/creating-a-simple-nix-flake.md

 ```

 We're still technically in the root directory of the `hello-world-src`
 derivation.
-Derivations allow for an `$out` variable that references the `out`
+Derivations allow for an `out` variable that references the `out`
 directory of that derivation.
-Placing the executable in `$out/bin` automatically
+Placing the executable in `out/bin` automatically
 makes it executable if the derivation were to be part of our environment.

 ```nix